haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-plan.md

    For example: the `enterprise_salesarchive_archive_orders` cron job moves old orders to archive.
 Running this job during migration is safe because the Delta mode takes the job into account and thus properly processes the archived orders.

 {:start="4"}
-4. Use the Data Migration Tool to migrate settings and websites.
+4. Use the 数据迁移工具 to migrate settings and websites.

 5. Copy your Magento 1.x media files to Magento 2.x.

    You must copy these files manually from the `magento1-root/media` directory to `magento2-root/pub/media`.

 {:start="6"}
-6. Use the Data Migration Tool to bulk copy your data from Magento 1 database to Magento 2 database.
+6. Use the 数据迁移工具 to bulk copy your data from Magento 1 database to Magento 2 database.

    If some of your extensions have data you want to migrate, you might need to install these extensions adapted for Magento 2.
-In case the extensions have a different structure in Magento 2 database, use the mapping files provided with the Data Migration Tool.
+In case the extensions have a different structure in Magento 2 database, use the mapping files provided with the 数据迁移工具.

 {:start="7"}
 7. Reindex all Magento 2.x indexers.
 For details, see the [Configuration guide].